yangdatou/SimpleWFN/README.md

 # SimpleWFN
 This project closely follows [ProgrammingProjects](https://github.com/CrawfordGroup/ProgrammingProjects/tree/master/Project%2301) from Crawford Group.
-The purpose of this project is to practice fundamental C++ programming techniques in the context of electronic structure problems and to provide a deeper understanding of Hartree-Fock theory by demonstrating a simple implementation of the self-consistent-field method.
+The purpose of this project is to practice fundamental C++ programming techniques in the context of electronic structure problems and to provide a deeper understanding of Hartree-Fock theory and post-HF algorithms.

+## Hartree-Fock Theory
 The theoretical background can be found in Ch.
 3 of the text by Szabo and Ostlund or in the [nice set of on-line notes](http://vergil.chemistry.gatech.edu/notes/hf-intro/hf-intro.html) written by David Sherrill.

-## Step 1: Nuclear Repulsion Energy
+- Step 1: Nuclear Repulsion Energy

-Read the nuclear repulsion energy from the [enuc.dat](./input/h2o/STO-3G/enuc.dat)

-## Step 2: One-Electron Integrals
+- Step 2: One-Electron Integrals

-Read the AO-basis [overlap](./input/h2o/STO-3G/s.dat), [kinetic-energy](./input/h2o/STO-3G/t.dat), and [nuclear-attraction integrals](./input/h2o/STO-3G/v.dat).
-And store them in appropriately constructed matrices.

-*Note that the one-electron integrals provided include only the *permutationally unique* integrals, but you should store the full matrices for convenience.
-Note also that the AO indices on the integrals in the files start with `1` rather than `0`.*

-## Step #3: Two-Electron Integrals
+- Step 3: Two-Electron Integrals

-Read the two-electron repulsion integrals from the  [eri.dat](./input/h2o/STO-3G/eri.dat)
-file.
-The integrals in this file are provided in chemist's notation with the eight-fold permutational symmetry relationships.
+- Step 4: Build the Orthogonalization Matrix

+- Step 5: Build the Initial Guess Density

+- Step 6: Compute the Inital SCF Energy

+- Step 7: Compute the New Fock Matrix

+- Step 8: Build the New Density Matrix
 <!--

-## Step 4: Build the Orthogonalization Matrix

-Diagonalize the overlap matrix:

-where L<sub>S</sub> is the matrix of eigenvectors (columns) and &Lambda;<sub>S</sub> is the diagonal matrix of corresponding eigenvalues.

-Build the symmetric orthogonalization matrix using:

-where the tilde denotes the matrix transpose.

-  * [Hint 1](./hints/hint4-1.md): S<sup>-1/2</sup> Matrix

 ## Step 5: Build the Initial Guess Density

 Form an initial (guess) Fock matrix in the orthonormal AO basis using the core Hamiltonian as a guess: